A Battle of Nerves: Plot summary

 Maigret had been investigating the murder of Mme.
 Henderson, a rich American woman, and her maid, at her house in Saint-Cloud.
 Despite the evidence against the main suspect, Joseph Heurtin, which earned him the death sentence, Maigret feels sure Heurtin is not the guilty party.
 Convinced Heurtin knows the real killer, he contrives to let the man escape, following him to see where he leads.
 Heurtin heads for a small inn on the Seine, the Citanguette, where he lies low.
 Meanwhile Maigret pursues another lead, a note written from the Hotel Coupole.
 At the hotel, he finds William Kirby, Mme.
 Henderson's nephew, and an impoverished medical student, Johann Radek.
 While Maigret is there, Heurtin arrives, at which Radek contrives to have himself arrested on a minor charge.
 While in custody, Radek taunts Maigret over his lack of success in the case, hinting that he knows the full story and who the real killer is.

 Maigret has to endure Radek's needling while pursuing his investigation until he is able to turn the tables on him and unmask the real killer.

 Other titles

 The book has been translated twice into English; in 1939 by Geoffrey Sainsbury as A Battle of Nerves (and variously reprinted as A Man's Head, The Patience of Maigret and Maigret's War of Nerves) and in 2015 by David Coward as A Man's Head.

 Adaptations

 A Man's Head has been dramatized numerous times, in several languages.
-First filmed in 1933, just two years after publication, and was among the first to be filmed.
+First filmed in 1933, just two years after publication, it was among the first to be filmed.